A Name Written in Cedar and Sky

 Cedar and Sky

 The Catholic priests at Oka wrote what they heard.
 The orthography in the mission registers is the orthography of French ears encountering Algonquin and Nipissing and Ojibwe sounds for the first time, and then again in every generation as new priests arrived and new families came to the mission.
-Kijik appears as kijik, kijig, kigig, kijik8, qijiq, kijic, and half a dozen other variants across the ninety-eight years of this record.
+Kijik appears as kijik, kijig, kigig, kijik8, qijiq, kijic, and half a dozen other variants across the registers.
 The spelling changes.
 The root does not.

-Jean-André Cuoq, the Sulpician missionary and linguist who published his Lexique de la Langue Algonquine in 1886, is the primary authority for what the root means.
-He gives it two definitions, presented side by side as though neither one is sufficient alone.
+Jean-André Cuoq, the Sulpician missionary and linguist who published his Lexique de la Langue Algonquine in 1886, is the primary lexicographic authority for what the root means.
+He gives it two definitions on page 159, presented side by side as though neither one is sufficient alone.

 The first: jour, journée — day, the time the sun is above the horizon.
 The time of light.